kierans/sax-streamer/README.md

 ## sax-streamer
-A SAX utility that allows modification of the XML text during processing
+A SAX utility that wraps `sax-js` to allow modification of the XML text during processing.

 ## Install